MollyKressler/habitatselectionBiminilemonsharks_ms/Instructions for use of .R code and datafiles for Manuscript 'Habitat or Safety?...'.md

 The accompanying **data** for the analyses can be found in the folder '**data**'.
 For a description of the datasets please see the section in this document called 'Data Sets Described for Manuscript 'Habitat or safety?
 Drivers and management implications of juvenile lemon shark space use in mangrove nursery'.

 All the analyses can be performed using the six provided datasets if the code flow is followed through in its entirety.

+**Code files STEP 1 and STEP 2** may be of particular use to those who wish to **assign areas of shapefiles (e.g. habitat) to biologging detections** of animals which have 'buffers' around them. **Buffers describe the potential location error, e.g. the detection range in acoustic telemetry, where the animal has *equal likelihood of occuring* based on the point-detection**

 ---